 Ticker data upsampling for stocks

-Keywords: day stock, day trading, low point, stock price, random point, trading day, high, list, resolution, interpolation, element, good, upsampling, line.
+Keywords: day stock, day trading, stock price, trading day, daily stock, daily resolution, low, high, list, good, noise, line, interpolation, upsampling, element.
 Powered by TextRank.

 Finding good data for stock prices is a pain.
 There are some paid providers which are good as far as their reviews go but are pretty expensive.
 I've been using the free Yahoo data api that gives stock prices on a daily resolution.
 Is this probably fine for most algorithms but I wanted to come up with a method for increasing the resolution of the data from daily to minutely for day trading applications.